Using the Data Playground

 npm run embeddable:dev

-Testing locally with Cube's Data Playground
+Testing using Cube's Data Playground

 Create a .env